Space/time-efficient RDF stores based on circular suffix sorting: Experimental evaluation

 \subsection{Comparison with other RDF representations}

 In this section we compare \rdfcsa with state-of-the-art alternatives.
-We start by measuring their space requirements and query performance on simple triple-patterns.
-We show compression as a percentage of the original size of the collection.
+We start by measuring their space requirements and query performance on simple triple patterns.
+We show compression as a percentage of the original size of the collection (considering an integer-base representation).
 We test three implementation variants of \rdfcsa.
 In all of them, we use the algorithms that obtained the best results in previous tests: $selectnext$ to obtain ranges using $D$, {\em D-select+forward-check} for most patterns that require search on $\Psi$, and {\em D-select+backward-check} for $(?s,p,o)$ patterns.
-The three variants are:
+The three variants of RDFCSA tested are the following:

 \begin{itemize} \item \emph{RDFCSA} is the basic implementation, with $D$ and $\Psi$ partitioned into three arrays.
 Those for $D$ are bitmaps in plain form with $rank_1$ \cite{GGMN05} and our faster $select_1$ structures, yet $D_p$ stores the $select_1$ answers in plain form.
 The $\Psi$ arrays are compressed with Huffman and run-length encoding (RLE)~\cite{FBNCPR12}. \item \emph{RDFCSA-rrr} is like the basic variant but the bitmaps of $D$ are compressed using the RRR technique~\cite{RRR07} with sampling parameter 128. \item \emph{RDFCSA-Hybrid} is the \emph{hybrid} variant, with $\Psi_s$ and $\Psi_o$ stored as plain arrays where entries use $\lceil \log_2 n \rceil$ bits, and $\Psi_p$ compressed as usual with Huffman and RLE. \end{itemize}